Compensation for Dog Attacks – Not Just from the Owner: The Correct Procedure

 Can a Small Claims Lawsuit Be Filed Following a Dog Attack?

-A small claims lawsuit can be filed following a dog attack; however, careful review of this article is advised.
+A small claims lawsuit can be filed following a dog attack (Compensation for Dog Attacks); however, careful review of this article is advised.

 In recent years, there has been a notable increase in reported dog attacks.
 Regardless of the dog’s size or temperament, a dog attack is, at the very least, an unpleasant event, sometimes resulting in serious harm – and not only physical.